On the Risks of Collecting Multidimensional Data Under Local Differential Privacy: System Overview Privacy Threats

 \subsection{Attacking SMP: Plausible Deniability and Risks of Re-Identification}

 \textbf{Plausible deniability.} Let $v_y$ be an embarrassing value of $A_j=\{v_y,v_n\}$ (\eg, a value ``Yes'' for an attribute $A_j$ denoting whether someone cheated on their partner).
-As long as $\Pr \left[ \mathcal{M}(v_y)=v_y \right] < 1$, the user can deny to have $A_j=v_y$.
+As long as $\Pr \left[ \mathcal{M}(v_y)=v_y \right] < 1$, the user can deny to have $A_j=v_y$~\cite{domingo2018connecting}.

 The LDP protocols of Section~\ref{sub:ldp_protocols} are based on RR~\cite{Warner1965}, which provides ``plausible deniability'' for users' reports.
 However, increasing $\epsilon$ to improve utility of LDP protocols compromises the ``plausible deniability'' of the users' reports.
-Indeed, common $\epsilon$ values used daily by users in high-scale industrial systems nowadays range from small $\epsilon<1$ to high values $\epsilon \geq 8$~\cite{desfontaines_dp_real_world,linkedin}.
+Indeed, common $\epsilon$ values used daily by users in high-scale industrial systems nowadays range from small $\epsilon\leq1$ to high values $\epsilon \geq 8$~\cite{desfontaines_dp_real_world,linkedin,tang2017privacy}.
 Thus, we conduct an adversarial analysis to the SMP solution (\cf{} Section~\ref{sub:spl_smp_sol}) in which the user randomly samples a single attribute among $d\geq 2$ ones and uses the whole privacy budget $\epsilon$ to report it.
 Consequently, since the whole privacy budget will be allocated to a single attribute, the ``plausible deniability'' for this attribute will be lower, which can lead an attacker to predict the users' true value as the most likely value after randomization (see details in Section~\ref{sub:plausible_deniability}).
-In this case, if many surveys are proposed by the server to the same set of users with possibly different number of attributes $d$ (\eg, demographic, users' preference, application usage, etc), an attacker knowing the tuple $\langle$sampled attribute and $\epsilon$-LDP report$\rangle$ will be able to profile each user throughout time.
-Therefore, once a profile of the target user is deduced, the attacker could use her background knowledge $\mathcal{D}_{BK}$ to possibly re-identify the user in a unique population~\cite{SWEENEY2002,samarati1998protecting,Machanavajjhala2006,sweeney2015only,Li2007} and infer all other available demographic attributes.
-The next four subsections analyze the ``plausible deniability'' of LDP protocols in a single collection and in multiple collections, and describes the proposed re-identification attack models.
+In this setting, in which many surveys are proposed by the server to the same set of users with possibly different number of attributes (\eg, demographic, preference, application usage, \ldots), an attacker knowing the tuple $\langle$sampled attribute, $\epsilon$-LDP report$\rangle$ will be able to profile each user throughout time.
+Therefore, once a partial or complete profile of the target user is built (see details in Sections~\ref{sub:plausible_deniability_uniform},~\ref{sub:plausible_deniability_non_uniform} and~\ref{sub:re_ident_attack_models}), the adversary could use his background knowledge $\mathcal{D}_{BK}$ to possibly re-identify a user within population~\cite{Samarati2001,SWEENEY2002,samarati1998protecting,Machanavajjhala2006,sweeney2015only,Li2007}, possibly also inferring all other available attributes.
+The next four subsections analyze the ``plausible deniability'' of LDP protocols in single and multiple collections, and describes the proposed re-identification attack models, respectively.